hashicorp/boundary/internal/oplog/README.md

 We need to discuss and decide how Watchtower is going to handle the following oplog things:

 * SQL migrations: you'll find the package's [SQL migrations](https://github.com/golang-migrate/migrate) under: ./migrations/postgres   We need to decide how Watchtower will manage migrations across the system and we will likely need to reference this package's migrations somehow.
-* protobuf generation: how will Watchtower generate its protobufs.
-This package currently uses ./generate.sh to build its protobuf definitions:
-  * any.proto (used by the oplog entries)
-  * ./store/oplog.proto
-  * ./oplog_test/oplog_test.proto
-* Snapshots: design/implementation of snapshots is still being discussed in the RFC process.
-Once resolved, we'll need to implement the snapshot capability.

 ## oplog entry
 ```